 - Only the targeted tissue is destroyed; the surrounding healthy tissue is unaffected.

 - No radiation is delivered to the brain, so the procedure can be safely repeated as necessary.

 - The minimally invasive surgical approach can minimize pain, complications, scarring, hospitalization and recovery time.

 Effective Neurosurgery at TGH

 Tampa General Hospital (TGH) is equipped with a state-of-the-art intraoperative MRI surgical suite.
 During and after surgery, our neurosurgeons have access to high-resolution, real-time images of the brain, allowing them to operate with an unprecedented level of precision and provide excellent outcomes.
-For these reasons and others, TGH ranks among the top 10% of hospitals in the United States for Neurology & Neurosurgery, according to U.S. News & World Report for 2023-24, meaning we are ranked among the top 10% of in the nation.
+Tampa General Hospital has earned “high performing” designation for Neurology & Neurosurgery by U.S. News & World Report for 2023-24, meaning we are ranked among the top 10% of in the nation.